nokorinotsubasa/jenkins-docker-agent/README.md

 We will use terraform for resource deployments.

-Terraform will deploy all the resources required, including two Vms, one which will run Jenkins on a Docker container, and the other will run the Docker agent container.
+Terraform will deploy all the resources required, including two Vms, one which will run Jenkins on a Docker container; the other will run the Docker agent container.

 Both Vms have script extensions to configure basic dependencies upon creation.